strainer/Fdrandom.js/readme.md

-`f48` alias `next` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial diehard test suite.
+`f48` alias `next` has no detectable bias across over 10^16 outputs and each has at least 48 bits of resolution which are tested as passing G Marsaglias old but substantial `diehard` test suite.
-It has yet to be tested by the most comprehensive means, but shows no issues so far.
+It has yet to be tested by the latest means, but shows no issues so far.

 `Math.random` on Chrome has detectable statistical bias and only 32 bits of resolution.
 Firefoxs `Math.random` has cryptographic